 The article number (art) is a code the manufacturer uses to keep track of different products they make.
 Not every yarn label will have an article number on it.

 The dye lot is a unique identifier for each batch of colored yarn.
-In theory, various batches of dye might give slightly varying shades of color.
+In theory, various batches of dye can give slightly varying shades or hues of color.
 Therefore, using the same yarn from a dye lot is essential if you want to use more than one skein in your project.
+This results in the same yarn from the same brand in the same color looking slightly different.

 Selecting yarn skeins from all the same dye lot will guarantee that the yarn’s colors are constant.
 In addition, doing it in this manner ensures that all your wool will match perfectly.